drocheam/optrace/docs/source/usage/raytracer.rst

 * Ray bending is currently limited to the inner aperture edges of :class:`RingSurface <optrace.tracer.geometry.surface.ring_surface.RingSurface>` and :class:`SlitSurface <optrace.tracer.geometry.surface.slit_surface.SlitSurface>` types.
-* All apertures are modeled as diffracting elements.
+* All apertures are modeled as diffracting elements (even if only one would define the limiting aperture in reality).
 * The aperture stop must be explicitly defined as a surface within the optical setup.
+  (so an edge of a lens is not automatically used as limiting aperture)

-Another issue is that bending leads to large angle rays.
+Another issue is that bending leads to statistically a few rays with very large angles near 90 degrees relative to the input propagation.
-The use of image rendering with automatic extent is discouraged, as these rays lead to drastically increased automatically set sizes.
+The use of image rendering with automatic extent is discouraged, as these rays lead to drastically increased automatic image sizes.
-Provide the image size manually, see :numref:`rimage_rendering`.
+Provide the geometric image size manually, see :numref:`rimage_rendering`.

 Given these restrictions and the experimental status of the feature, HURB requires explicit activation.